Gertrud Orff: Orff Music Therapy

 Gertrud's Orff Music Therapy, based on Carl Orff's Schulwerk, is a development-oriented, child-centered, development-promoting music therapy.
 It is aimed primarily at children with sensory impairments, developmental disorders, and other disabilities or with an autism spectrum disorder.
 Related work takes up the ideas of elementary music education, a playful and multisensory approach, and further developed them into a methodology individually tailored to the needs of children with disabilities.

 Gertrud Orff was committed to the development of the emerging professional profile of music therapy in the forerunner form of the German Music Therapy Society.
 From 1980 onwards she passed on her knowledge to students attending courses, which from 1986 gave rise to further training, which is continued by the German Academy for Development Promotion and Health of Children and Adolescents.
 A year before her death she was involved in founding the Society for Orff Music Therapy based on Gertrud's work.
 She died in Munich on 1 May 2000.

 Students

-Gertrud Orff's many students have included the music therapists Christine Plahl and Susanna Filesch (Catholic Foundation University Munich), Karin Schumacher (Berlin University of the Arts), Ursula Stiff (new music forum) and Melanie Voigt (Children's Center Munich).
+Gertrud Orff's many students have included the music therapists Christine Plahl and Susanna Filesch (Catholic Foundation, LMU Munich), Karin Schumacher (Berlin University of the Arts), Ursula Stiff (new music forum) and Melanie Voigt (Children's Center Munich).